threeiem/homb/README.md

 ```

-Homb is seperate, but migrating to fresh so we need to add a special hook for
+Homb is seperate, but migrating to fresh so for now we need to source the
-it to work.
+bash resource file for it begin working.
+This will be baked into fresh
+later.

 ```
 # Homb dotfiles
-if [ -f "${HOME}/.homb/bashrc" ]; then
+if [ -f "${HOME}/.homb/bash/rc" ]; then
-  source "${HOME}/.homb/bashrc"
+  source "${HOME}/.homb/bash/rc"
 fi

 ```